CybercentreCanada/assemblyline-service-antivirus/README.md

 ### Things you need:
 - The antivirus product must be setup and ready to accept files (via HTTP or ICAP).
 You are in charge of setting up the antivirus product, yay responsibility!
-- `product`: A unique name for each antivirus product (Kaspersky, McAfee, etc.)
+- `product`: A unique name for each antivirus product (Kaspersky, McAfee, ESET, etc.)
 - `ip` & `port`: The IP address and port of at least one host that is serving each antivirus product.
 - `update_period`: The period/interval (in minutes) in which the antivirus product host polls for updates.